andreas-globi/email2hook/README.md

 ### Reasoning

-Although most ESP's offer inbound email parsing, it creates unnecessary vendor lock-in.
+Although most ESP's offer inbound email parsing, most charge for this, and it creates unnecessary vendor lock-in.
 Most also do not offer wildcard subdomains.
 Separation of concerns is extremely important in your code AND in your architecture.

 This simple Postfix PHP daemon setup can handle all your incoming email for a super low price (a basic 2GB Digital Ocean droplet can easily handle many thousands of emails per day).
 It handles wildcard subdomains, and removes all reliance on outside parties.